Ego2509/targetWordlist/README.md

 # Targeted wordlist

 Script to generate passwords when testing against auth sites of a brand or from a file.
+It uses l33tspeak (leetspeak) permutations and has the option to load from a wordlist file with (-f) flag.

 type ` ./targetWordlist -h ` to see the documentation.